 As we celebrate 25 years of great service to our community I would like us to take a moment and pay tribute to my friend and longtime colleague, the late Barney Simon, without whom I would not have been able to realize my dream of the Market Laboratory.
 I would also like to thank Vanessa Cooke, our previous administrator, who played a pivotal role in nurturing the relationship with our Swedish partners and for her commitment to the Laboratory.

 DR JOHN KANI

-FOUNDING DIRECTOR – MARKET THEATRE LABORATORY
+FOUNDING DIRECTOR and FORMER HEAD OF DEPARTMENT– MARKET THEATRE LABORATORY